Baja Sur Road Trip: Todos Santos, Los Cabos and La Paz

 Cabo was about the beaches.
-We spent a day at Playa Medano in Cabo San Lucas, the main beach of the entire corridor.
+We spent a day at Playa Medano in Cabo San Lucas, the most populated beach on the corridor.
 Since we were there during the off-season, it was bustling for sure, but not overcrowded and obnoxious.
-For $15 bucks, we rented a couple of beach umbrellas, and one of the umbrella dudes ran into town to buy some Tecates for us.
-Returning with a bag of beer and a bag of ice, he dumped the ice into the bag with the beer.
-Baja Cooler.
+For $15 bucks, we rented a couple of beach umbrellas.

 Our favorite beach was Playa Chileno, on a small bay about midway down the corridor.
-Uncrowded (except when the one-hour snorkeling tour dropped off a boatload of snorkelers in the early afternoon), Playa Chileno is accessible via a wooden walkway through a palm grove to the beach.
+Uncrowded – except when the snorkeling tour boats roll in – Playa Chileno is accessible via a wooden walkway through a palm grove to the beach.
 The water here is clear and warm and there’s excellent snorkeling and fish-watching at both ends of the bay.
 The views are dramatic, rocky and colorful.
 It looks like there may be some development happening on the southern ridge, so the bay may not be so private down the road.

 My brother-in-law was craving adventure, so we booked an ATV tour to the Sierra Laguna foothills and the small village of Candelaria.
 Although there were about 8 fellow riders on the shuttle van (a nice convenience for those without a car), I was pleasantly surprised when Greg and I were separated from the group and given our very own guide (the rest of the folks were taking the Migrino Beach ATV tour, which they seemed to love when we spoke after).
 Our guide Baltazar was fun, informative, helpful, friendly, very fluent in English and a great guy to spend the day with.